ncatlab/nlab-content/pages/4/7/5/5/15574/content.md

 [^fine]: As this polysemy is important for the concept and difficult to preserve in translation we prefer to use the German term in the following.

-In his quest to axiomatize the concepts of space and cohesion, [[F. W. Lawvere]] inspired by [[homotopy theory]] proposed a mathematical rendering of the _Aufhebungs_ relation within [[topos theory]] or [[category theory]] more generally.
+In his quest to [[axiom|axiomatize]] the concepts of [[space]] and [[cohesion]], [[F. W. Lawvere]], inspired by [[homotopy theory]]. proposed a mathematical rendering of the _Aufhebungs_ relation within [[topos theory]] or [[category theory]] more generally.
 It is the mathematical concept that will constitute the primary subject in the following.

 ##_Aufhebung_ in Hegel's 'Wissenschaft der Logik'

-Although the two volumes of _'Wissenschaft der Logik'_ - Science of Logic (1st ed.
-1812-1816) can be considered as one of the main texts of Hegel's philosophy they fell into disfavour in the second half of the 19th century and most of the 20th century, and accordingly received much less attention than the 'Ph&#228;nomenologie des Geistes' or the 'Rechtsphilosophie'.
-They shared this fate with Hegelian philosophy as a whole which apart from the philological interest it generated, was continued only through the political wing of Lefthegelianism which in either its existentialist interpretation by A. Koj&#232;ve or its Marxist interpretation by G. Luk&#225;cs openly rejected the concept of objective dialectics in nature thereby cutting the social thought from its broad foundation in ontology and logic, whereas the natural philosophical tradition in the vein of F. Engels petrified to the doctrines of dialectical materialism.
+Although the two volumes of _'Wissenschaft der Logik'_ -- [[Science of Logic]] (1st ed.
+1812-1816) can be considered as one of the main texts of [[Hegel]]'s philosophy they fell into disfavour in the second half of the 19th century and most of the 20th century, and accordingly received much less attention than the 'Ph&#228;nomenologie des Geistes' or the 'Rechtsphilosophie'.
+They shared this fate with Hegelian philosophy as a whole which apart from the philological interest it generated, was continued only through the political wing of Lefthegelianism which in either its existentialist interpretation by A. Koj&#232;ve or its Marxist interpretation by G. Luk&#225;cs openly rejected the concept of objective dialectics in nature thereby cutting the social thought from its broad foundation in [[ontology]] and [[logic]], whereas the [[natural philosophy|natural philosophical]] tradition in the vein of F. Engels petrified to the doctrines of dialectical materialism.

-The 'Wissenschaft der Logik' has to be viewed against the background of philosophy in the early 19th century: **Kant** had embarked on a project of 'refoundation', or rather demolition, of metaphysics from an epistemological perspective and this project had been pushed further by his followers especially Fichte in his _Wissensschaftslehre_.
-However critical these idealist systems had been to the claims of traditional metaphysics and epistemology they all left the traditional logic untouched and in this respect fell behind Leibniz.
+The 'Wissenschaft der Logik' has to be viewed against the background of philosophy in the early 19th century: **Kant** had embarked on a project of 'refoundation', or rather demolition, of [[metaphysics]] from an epistemological perspective and this project had been pushed further by his followers especially Fichte in his _Wissensschaftslehre_.
+However critical these [[idealism|idealist]] systems had been to the claims of traditional metaphysics and epistemology they all left the traditional logic untouched and in this respect fell behind Leibniz.
 It is at this point where Hegel starts: he sets out to extend the critical examination of the foundations of knowledge to logic itself.

-Heavily influenced by the transcendental deductions and the chapters on dialectical paralogisms in Kant's 'Kritik der reinen Vernunft' he intends to start from nothing and justify the autonomous development of the system of categories.
-Here dialectics and Aufhebung enter the picture as Hegel conceives the categories not only as not given apriorily but as actually  becoming: _logic ceases to be an inventory of categories but becomes a system of transformations of categories!_ (Had Eilenberg and MacLane in 1945 intended their terminological loans from philosophy as a kind of joke, Lawvere would 25 years later take this terminological proximity at face value.)
+Heavily influenced by the transcendental deductions and the chapters on dialectical paralogisms in Kant's 'Kritik der reinen Vernunft' he intends to start from [[nothing]] and justify the autonomous development of the system of categories.
+Here dialectics and Aufhebung enter the picture as Hegel conceives the categories not only as not given apriorily but as actually [[becoming]]: _logic ceases to be an inventory of categories but becomes a system of transformations of categories!_ (Had Eilenberg and MacLane in 1945 intended their terminological loans from philosophy as a kind of joke, Lawvere would 25 years later take this terminological proximity at face value.)

-Hegels parts with the traditional conception mainly in two points: the foundations of his logic coalesce with ontology into an **objective logic** as the first part is titled (a 'logic of things' as [[Charles Sanders Peirce|C.S.
+Hegel parts with the traditional conception mainly in two points: the foundations of his logic coalesce with ontology into an **objective logic** as the first part is titled (a 'logic of things' as [[Charles Sanders Peirce|C.S.
 Peirce]] would later put it), i.e. he rejects the subject as a possible ground for logic, and he reassesses the status of **negativity** or conflict-contradiction in logic.
-The cornerstone of the edifice is the anti-eleatic unity of being and nothingness in the idea of becoming.
+The cornerstone of the edifice is the anti-eleatic unity of [[being]] and [[nothing|nothingness]] in the idea of [[becoming]].
 It is precisely this 'positively being negative' that finds its expression in the concept of 'Aufhebung'.

 A key passage on Aufhebung in 'Wissenschaft der Logik' comes at the end of the first chapter ([I.1.1Cc, p.113](#WdL)): after a deduction of the categories of 'being', 'nothingness', and their unity in 'becoming' Hegel determines **dialectics** as 'the higher rational movement... in which the precondition of the separatedness (of the seemingly separated) is lifted ( _sich aufhebt_ )' ([p.111](#WdL)).